anonymous15135/revisiting-NSP-for-LTS/README.md

 ## 6. CouncilSeg Dataset

+**Note**: This repository currently provides only a sample of the CouncilSeg dataset for demonstration purposes.
+The full dataset will be made publicly available upon acceptance of the associated research paper.

 ### Overview

 **CouncilSeg** is a novel bilingual dataset for topic segmentation, consisting of municipal meeting minutes from 6 Portuguese municipalities with manually annotated segment boundaries.
 It provides both Portuguese original texts and English translations (automatically translated using Azure AI Translator).